dicerobotics/dev-refs/wip_workspace.md

 Next, We need to install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers&ref=blog.roboflow.com).
 It allows us to run VS Code from inside any container.

 Add following Extensions
-- Docker
-- Dev Containers
+- (Must) Docker, Dev Containers
-- vscode-pdf
-- Python
-- Python Debugger
-- Pylance
-- Jupyter
-- Jupyter Cell Tags
-- Jupyter Keymap
-- Jupyter Notebook Renderers
-- Jupyter Slide Show
-- Github Actions
+- (Optional) vscode-pdf, Python, Python Debugger, Pylance, Jupyter, Jupyter Cell Tags, Jupyter Keymap, Jupyter Notebook Renderers, Jupyter Slide Show, Github Actions

 Now we can fire up our Nvidia container and connect to it with VS Code.
 At this point, we may want to run a container without `--rm` to persist data, e.g. python modules.